ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_reduction/alignment.md

 In this workshop, we are going to only use human chr22 as the reference and do not worry about the unplace, un-localized, alt or decoy sequences.
 This also reduces the size of our dataset so that the steps will finish relatively quickly.

-1. First go to your gwas_example directory and make sure that a direcoty called "References" is created.
+1. First go to your gwas_example directory and make sure that a direcoty called "References" is created

     cd /share/workshop/gwas_workshop/$USER/gwas_example
     mkdir -p References
     cd References

 Link to the chr22.fa file that I created: